-A multitude of energy conservation measures can also be applied to commercial and residential buildings.
+A multitude of other energy conservation measures can also be applied to commercial and residential buildings.
 Many of them require nothing in the way of advanced technology.
-Intelligent site selection and proper orientation of buildings and the windows in them can result in structures stay warmer in the winter and cooler in the summer while making use of natural light.
-Adequate sealing and insulation prevents the loss of hot air in the winter and cool air in the summer, while the provision of thermal storage in buildings allows the use of electricity for air conditioning to be shifted to off-peak hours, thereby obviating the need to build new generating facilities.34 At the same time, there are many new technologies that can produce significant energy savings.
-Microprocessor-based integrated controls for heating, ventilation, and cooling can keep temperatures within narrow limits that are optimal for different rooms in a building, so during the summer a computer room can be kept cooler than a storage room.35
+Intelligent site selection and proper orientation of buildings and the windows in them can result in structures staying warmer in the winter and cooler in the summer while making use of natural light.
+Adequate sealing and insulation prevents the loss of hot air in the winter and cool air in the summer, while the provision of thermal storage in buildings allows the use of electricity for air-conditioning to be shifted to off-peak hours, thereby obviating the need to build new generating facilities.
+At the same time, there are many electronic technologies that can produce significant energy savings.
+Microprocessor-based integrated controls for heating, ventilation, and cooling can keep temperatures within narrow limits that are optimal for different rooms in a building, so during the summer a computer room can be kept cooler than a storage room.

 Additional gains could come through more intensive recycling efforts.

 One noteworthy example comes from a prodigious user of energy, the aluminum industry.
 Aluminum smelters consume 3 percent of the world's electrical supply, and the electricity used to produce one ton of aluminum would run a typical U.S. household for nearly 18 months.
-Much less energy is required to convert aluminum beverage cans back into raw aluminum, yet only 44 percent of these cans were recycled in the United States in 2003, leaving 2.5 million tons of aluminum to be plowed into landfills.
-The recycling of these cans would have saved 36.7 billion kilowatt-hours of electricity, enough to supply a year's worth of electricity to 3.5 million households.36
+Much less energy is required to convert aluminum beverage cans back into raw aluminum, making these cans a valuable part of the waste stream, as is demonstrated by the fact that 75 percent of these cans were recycled in the United States in 2013.